 Many people suffer from chronic dehydration.
 Not drinking enough can leave you feeling sub-par.
 Many people think that they are drinking plenty but their intake is mainly made up of coffee, tea, and cola drinks.
 These fluids are diuretic so they make you pass more urine and add to the problem.
 Make sure that you drink water as well to keep your body well hydrated.

-Let me leave you with one last thought.
+Let me leave you with one last thought about dehydration symptoms.
 Think of the difference between a grape and a raisin.
 Remember your body can be up to 75% water but for some of us it is only 50%!